cyberrumor/ammo/README.md

 - If you have several downloads and you want to install all of them at once, simply `install all`.

-- Combining `find` filters with `all` is a great way to quickly manage groups of related components, as the `all` keyword only operates on visible components.

 ## Contributing